-Pioneers Go East Collective, is an arts and cultural grassroots organization inspiring a lively exchange of queer art and culture by connecting people to ideas and experiences.
-We empower a collective of thought-provoking, adventurous, and proud LGBTQ artists, and we are dedicated to BIPOC and immigrant artists and teaching artists and their communities in all 5 boroughs.
+Pioneers Go East Collective, is an artist-driven arts and cultural hub inspiring a lively exchange of queer art and culture by connecting people to ideas and experiences.
+We empower a collective of thought-provoking, adventurous emerging artists, and we are dedicated to underrepresented multicultural artists and teaching artists and their communities in all 5 boroughs.
 We explore stories of vulnerability and courage for social change.
-Built on the social and political principles of inclusion, justice, and visibility, we support artists that reflect and advance these values.
-Through the creation of devised multimedia works, including high-energy theatrical works and video-art combined with popular culture and infused with joy, the collective celebrates and shares our community’s achievements.
+Built on the social principles of inclusion, justice, and visibility, we support artists that reflect and advance these values.

-Since 2012, the collective of art-makers, educators, and social practitioners has been in-residence at arts and cultural centers throughout New York City.
-Presenting original works by a collective of artists, our creative and social platforms of inclusion bring to the forefront the vulnerabilities still faced by our community.
-Since 2012, Pioneers Go East Collective has been an incubator of 15 dance-theatre works, produced over 10 series and arts festivals, and has presented works by more than 500 dance and theatre artists to date.
-The Collective presents a regular season of live performance, video art, educational and mentorship programs, and curated series including CROSSROADS SERIES, and OUT-FRONT!
-Festival examining LGBTQ and Feminist experiences.
-The collective has crossed paths and collaborated with over 500 artists and created platforms of inclusion that have linked audiences in all five boroughs and in communities in New York State, through personal storytelling that blends heartfelt, humorous experiences infused with joy and high-energy.
+Since 2012, Pioneers Go East Collective has been an incubator of 16 dance-theatre works, produced over 15 series and arts festivals, and has presented works by more than 650+ dance and performance artists to date.
+The Collective presents a regular season of live performance, video art, educational and mentorship programs (NEXT! educational programs), and curated series including CROSSROADS SERIES, and the OUT-FRONT!
+Festival.
+The collective has ongoing partnerships and crossed paths and collaborated with over 500 artists and created platforms that have linked audiences in all five boroughs and in communities in New York State.

 History